The Sea Around Us makes a wide range of data analyses and indicators available. Use the information and examples below to find information.

 Look for a Download data button on any page to download the related data.
-For larger data sets or additional data, please utilize R-libraries (see GitHub) or contact Sea Around Us directly.
+For larger data sets or additional data, please contact Sea Around Us directly.
 Please always ensure you are fully familiar with the definitions, meanings and caveats of each parameter and data procedure, by consulting the Methods as well as all underlying Sea Around Us literature.

 Catch allocation data downloads for EEZ, LME, ME, RFMO, High Seas, Global, Fishing country, Taxa

 In a catch data download, the following columns are included in the .csv for all data captured, whether the user selects one or multiple regions or taxa.
 A README file with data version information and the Citation Policy are also included, as well as the latest Methods document and any reconstruction references that may be available.
 Click Download data on the Algeria page to download the .zip file to see an example.
-For larger data sets or additional data, please access the data via R-libraries (GitHub) or contact Sea Around Us directly.
+For larger data sets or additional data, please contact Sea Around Us directly.